kitab-project-org/training-data/Isnads/README.md

 Contains all files entirely tagged or reviewed by a human.
 It should not contain files tags that have not been reviewed.

 **NOTE:**
-*For all files that are manually tagged, ensure that you update the csv file logging which lines have been manually tagged*
+*For all files that are manually tagged, ensure that you update the json file logging which lines have been manually tagged*

 ### 'Auto tags for review' :